the60ftatomicman/KickleCubicleLevelEditor/README.md

 		 - Raw mode - what we have now.. just the hex code
 		 - Simple Mode - make individual inputs per character
 	 - Palette modification for level tiles
+	 - Save / Export Feature
+		 - not saving the ROM image out, but just saving out the hex blobs
+		 - I don't want to get in trouble for providing a full workable rom.